Energy efficiency in lighting installations

 |Reflections||– whether they are intense or diffuse?||intense – diffuse|

-The new standards give light planners greater responsibility for the system, as the installation’s maintenance factor has a direct effect on the energy consumption.
+According to the new standard, designers now have a greater planning responsibility for the installation.
+One aspect, the maintenance factor, has a direct effect on the installations energy consumption.

 |Examples of light sources||Light depreciation factor|

 |Straight fluorescent lamps with barrier layer for low light depreciation and high pressure sodium lamps||0.90|

 |Other fluorescent lamps, compact fluorescent lamps and mercury lamps||0.85|